jluismarin/ExData_Plotting1/README.md

 ## Introduction
-The overall goal here is to reconstruct the fourr plots provided in the sample respository, all of which were constructed using the base plotting system.
+The overall goal here is to reconstruct the four plots provided in the sample respository, all of which were constructed using the base plotting system.

 The results include:
- 1. Four separate R code files (plot1.R, plot2.R, etc.) that constructs the corresponding plot, i.e. code in plot1.R constructs the plot1.png plot.
+ 1. Four separate R code files (plot1.R, plot2.R, etc.) that construct the corresponding plot, i.e. code in plot1.R constructs the plot1.png plot.
  2. Four separate files (plot1.png, plot2.png, etc.) with the sample graphs in a 480x480 transparent png file.

-The scripts includes code for reading the data from the [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/), so that the plot can be fully reproduced.
+The scripts include code for reading the data from the [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/), so that the plot can be fully reproduced.

-The four original plots are shown below next above the corresponding generated versions.
+The four original plots are shown below above the corresponding generated versions.
+Note that the legend for datetime variable is in spanish due to local configuration of computer that generated the plots.

 ### Plot 1 (Original)